Bobby Orr: Style of play

 When Orr and the Bruins visited cities, attendance was usually a sell-out.
 According to longtime Bruins coach and general manager Harry Sinden, "Bobby became a star in the NHL about the time they played the National Anthem for his first game with us".
 Columnist Dan Shaughnessy of The Boston Globe wrote that during the "Orr years.
 Those Bruins were the top draw in our town every day for five seasons.
 They were bigger than the Red Sox or Celtics".

 Orr inspired the game of hockey with his command of the two-way game.
 Orr's offensive style has influenced countless defencemen who followed him.
+His teammate Eddie Johnston once stated "They say Bobby doesn’t play defense.
+Heck, he makes hockey a 40-minute game for us.
+He’s got the puck 20 minutes by himself.
+What better defense is there?
+If Orr has the puck, we’re going to score—not the other guys."

 In contrast to the style of hanging-back defensive play common in the later 1950s and 1960s, Orr was known for his fluid skating and end-to-end rushing.
 Orr's rushing enabled him to be where the puck was, allowing him not only to score effectively but also to defend when necessary.
 According to the Bruins' Phil Esposito, "No matter how fast an opponent was, Bobby could skate faster than him if he needed to do it in the framework of a play.
 If he was caught up-ice and the other team had an odd-man rush, that's when you saw his truly great speed.
 Very seldom did he not get back to have a hand in breaking up the play."
 Orr also benefited from playing most of his career in Boston Garden, which was 9 ft shorter than the standard NHL rink.
 This suited his rushing style very well, as he was able to get from one end of the ice to the other faster than in a standard rink.